Onelinerhub/onelinerhub/curl/sending-request-with-query-string-from-terminal.md

-# Sending request with query string from terminal
+# How to send request with query string from terminal

 ```bash
 curl "https://onelinerhub.com/search?q=clickhouse&p=2"